mandrasch/aktuelle-erderhitzung/README.md

 ## TODOs / ideas

 - [ ] Implement accessible modal to accept all social media embed providers at one (cookie banner), e.g. https://github.com/AgnosticUI/svelte-a11y-dialog?
+- store settings for social media only in stores.js, clear after browser reload

 ## How was it created?